geotools/geotools/docs/user/library/referencing/crs.rst

 *Before you Start*

 The most conservative way to deal with the definition of a **CoordinateReferenceSystem** is not to.
 Instead make use of an authority that provides complete definitions defined by a simple code.

-To hook this up simply make sure you have one of the **gt-epsg** plugins on your CLASSPATH.
+To hook this up make sure you have one of the **gt-epsg** plugins on your CLASSPATH.
 The **gt-epsg-hsql** plugin is recommended.

 Defining a CoordinateReferenceSystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^